Head of Content

 Are you considering a non-regulated mortgage for your next property investment?
 If so, it's essential to understand the potential benefits and risks associated with this type of financing.

-Types of Non-Regulated Mortgages
+Types of non-regulated mortgages

 A buy-to-let mortgage is a type of mortgage specifically designed for individuals who want to purchase a property to rent out to tenants.